underscore-engine/engine/README.md

 # Future developments

-Once the core functionality of the engine is complete, we are planining on implementing extra features such as shaders, sprite creation tools and a GUI for our engine.
+Once the core functionality of the engine is complete, we are planning on implementing extra features such as shaders, sprite creation tools and a GUI for our engine.
 These are low priority, extension features that are purely conceptual at this stage.